ashahzad4/Zaypay/README.markdown

 <br/>
 ### ListLocales(int amount = 0)

-You have configured all countries that your price setting will support, but you need some easy way to show all supported countries to your customer.
+Once you have configured out all countries that your price setting will support, you need an easy way to show all supported countries to your customer.
 The price setting object can list its supported locales by calling this method.

 Call to *ListLocales(int amount = 0)* will return __ListLocalesResponse__ object.